MinBZK/max-regel-book/src/rules.md

 This is why we promote breaking down rules in reusable, simpler rules.
 Those can we individually checked for correctness and allows for running an audit log on those components.

-## Pure operations

-In addition to the operator format, we will also make them pure function.

-Pure functions always return the same result for the same inputs, with no side effects.
-This means the evaluation of a rule is deterministic, making the system predictable.
-Predictability simplifies debugging and reasoning about the behavior of rules.

-## Immutable inputs

-Rules never change fact sets.
-Fact sets are so-called immutable: you can't change its content.
-You can create new (immutable) fact sets, though.
-So instead of adding a fact to a factset, you create a new factset from the original facts and the one you want to add.

-This may seem like a simple choice of words, but it guarantees that when you apply a series of operations (an *algorithm*) the original data is still intact.
-This is also called *pure* data processing.

-It also handles external data sources, which you may read, but not change in a natural way.
-You may not be the owner of an external database that is used, but you can make selections, add fields etcetera to newly derived facts.
-Later on in the process, we can refer back to some initial factset, and know it is still the same even though it may have past several operations.

-Sometimes this "pure" approach is also challenging.
-If we want to rename a collection, or add some additional field, do we also need to copy over all its facts?
-That seems wasteful.
-Luckily by implementing this in a smart way, those operations stay efficient, without giving up the guarantees that purity brings.

-## Traceability

-When modelling what a rule should be and how it should behave, we can take that opportunity to bolt on additional functionality.
-When a rule is triggered, we'll make sure the resulting facts contain a reference to that rule.
-When the rule engine finishes at some point, the results contain a "bibliography" of rules that aided in the construction of a fact.
-That helps to audit, finding out why a certain result came to be, easier.

-## Metadata for rules

-Just like facts, rules have metadata too.
-This information is also a set of arbitrary key-value pairs, for example "source: law 1.2" or "type: fraud detection".
-Together with tracing as described before, this allows to know even more about the facts that come out of the inference process.

 ## Supporting our goals

 Making rules pure mathematical operators, with tracing capability helps to achieve some of our set design goals.